Graphic Design for 14 - 17 Year Olds

 We'll encourage you to develop your ideas through brainstorming and visual research, with an off-site visit to feed your inspiration.

 - Poster design, editing

 You'll leave with a small body of work and a broader understanding of the possibilities offered by working in the area of graphic design.
 You will have gained skills that can be used in building a future portfolio.

 This course is aimed at anyone aged 14 - 17 years with an interest in art and design, keen to explore the possibilities of working as a graphic designer.
 Students may wish to progress onto Digital Design Short Course for Teenagers.

-Jon Martin has a BA(hons) in Fine Art, specializing in Printmaking, and is presently studying for an MA in Academic Practice.
-During the past 14 years Jon has taught at Middlesex University, Chelsea College of Arts, Camberwell College of Arts, Wimbledon College of Arts and the Centre for Learning and Teaching in Art and Design at UAL.
+Jon Martin has a BA in Fine Art, specialising in Printmaking, an MA in Academic Practice and is presently studying for PhD.
+During the past two decades Jon has taught at Middlesex University, Chelsea College of Arts, Camberwell College of Arts, Wimbledon College of Arts and the Teaching and Learning Exchange at UAL.

-Jon is also an independent art and design practitioner, working in the areas of drawing, graphic design, photography and typography along with various research interests.
-Jon has extensive experience of various art and design disciplines and is enthusiastic about helping students identify their particular creative strengths and nurturing an open approach to the generation and development of ideas.
+Jon is also an independent art and design practitioner, working in the areas of drawing, graphic design, printmaking and typography, alongside various practical and academic research interests.
+He has extensive experience of various art and design disciplines and is enthusiastic about helping students of all ages identify their particular creative strengths and nurturing an open approach to the generation and development of ideas.

 Please bring the following materials with you on the first day:

 If you have one, a camera (phone with camera is sufficient)